-RECEIVED SEP 0 4 2015 Sept 2, 2015 Re: FBO the Estate of (Executor + Sibling) Kathryn I am the executor + Sibling 81 who passed away at a very young age.
-She Suffered a very painful death.
-The very blood transfusion that was supposed to Save her life, iron-cally Killed her.
-Please pay out the proceeds from the Surplus as Quickly as possible.
-These people who are Still alive have Very Short time.
-Do not didle datale and get bogsed down into administrative nightmares.
-Let them enjoy whatever whatever time they have left.
-The Compensation paid to these people and the estate was peanuts Compared to the enormity of the Wistake made.
-People who have bike-actident receive more.
+I am the executor + Sibling 81 who passed away at a very young age.
+She Suffered a very pounful death.
+The very blood transfusion that was Supposed to Save her life, iron-cally Killed her.

+Please pay out the proceeds from the Surplus as furckly as possible.
+These people who are Still alive have very short time.
+Do not dealle dathele and get bogsed down into administrative nightmares.
+Let them enjoy whatever time they have left.
+The Compensation paid to these people and the estate was peanuts Compared to the enormity of the Mistake made.
+People who have bike accidents receive more.

 My buby Sister died way before her time.
-Please pay the supplies out to those alive and to the estates of those who pro died and paid the price.
+Please pay the surphy out to those also and to the Estates of them who paid and paid the price.